dmtaylor/costanza/CONTRIBUTING.md

         ...
 * Verify that all tests pass before opening a review.
 * Tend towards writing tests for any added code.
 There are definitely cases where adding tests is impractical: a general guideline is "if the code doesn't make a networked API call, it should have a test."
+The target minimum test coverage is 75%.